UPPMAX/uppmax_intro_python/docs/sessions/morning_lecture.md

 !!! info "Variable names"

-    * Names of variables may be chosen freely, but
+    - Names of variables may be chosen freely, but

-        * must consist of a single word (no blanks)
+        - must consist of a single word (no blanks)
-        * must not contain special characters except "_", and
+        - must not contain special characters except "_", and
-        * must not begin with a number
+        - must not begin with a number

-    * Valid names are: my_variable, Value15
+    - Valid names are: `my_variable`, `Value15`
-    * Invalid names are: my-variable, 15th_value
+    - Invalid names are: `my-variable`, `15th_value`

     ```python title="Conventions"
     module_name, package_name, ClassName, method_name, ExceptionName,